Wheeler Yuta: Death Riders (2024–present)

-New Japan Pro-Wrestling (2021–present)
+New Japan Pro-Wrestling (2021–2023, 2026)

 In April 2021, Yuta made his debut for New Japan Pro-Wrestling (NJPW) with the promotion's American subsidiary, appearing on NJPW Strong.
 On May 1, 2022, Yuta was announced to be competing in the 29th Best of the Super Juniors tournament as part of the B Block.
 Yuta finished with a record of five wins and four losses, resulting in 10 points, failing to advance to the finals.
 On the tournament finals day, Yuta, Ace Austin, Alex Zayne and El Lindaman defeated Robbie Eagles, Yoh, Clark Connors and Titán in a tag-team match.
+Yuta would continue sporadically for NJPW, mainly on the Strong brand with his last appearance (barring the AEW and NJPW co-promoted Forbidden Door events) being at Lonestar Shootout 2023 on November 10, 2023, where he and Jon Moxley defeated the Bullet Club duo of David Finlay and Kenta.
+In August 2026, Yuta would return to NJPW during the G1 Climax tour, teaming with Gabe Kidd against members of Unbound Co..

 Pro Wrestling Guerrilla (2022)

 In January 2022, Yuta made his debut for Pro Wrestling Guerrilla (PWG) at the Battle of Los Angeles.
 He defeated Blake Christian in the first round, but would lose the second round match to Mike Bailey.

+Consejo Mundial de Lucha Libre (2025–present)

+Yuta and his Death Riders stablemate Daniel Garcia made their Consejo Mundial de Lucha Libre (CMLL) debut on the November 11, 2025 episode of Viernes Espectacular, unsuccessfully challenging Los Hermanos Chavez (Angel de Oro and Niebla Roja) for the CMLL World Tag Team Championship.
+At Homenaje a Dos Leyendas on March 20, 2026, Yuta, Garcia, and Jon Moxley unsuccessfully challenged El Sky Team (Místico, Máscara Dorada, and Neón) for the CMLL World Trios Championship.

 Personal life

 In his spare time, Gruber enjoys playing steel drums.